 As cap rates have compressed, more family offices are making private real estate loans.
 They are attracted to the lien being secured by real property.
 With interest rates on the rise, the returns can be quite compelling.

 An estimated 31% of family offices have increased their private lending over the past 12 months.
 Due to the rise in competition for assets.
 Private lending has become the new and less crowded space for these offices to gravitate towards.

-Family offices control upwards of trillions of dollars’ worth of assets.
-Many of those in the real estate sector.
-Understanding how and why family offices invest is important for sponsors looking to raise capital from them.
-As family dynamics change, how those families feel about asset classes within real estate, risk and specific markets may also change.
+Family offices control trillions of dollars in assets, many in the real estate sector.
+Understanding their investment strategy is important for sponsors seeking capital.
+Family dynamics may change how they feel about asset classes, risk.
+As well as specific markets may also change.

 Most important to note.
 Sponsors must understand that these offices are attentively focused on their client’s wealth preservation.
 Sponsors who incorporate capital preservation into the core of their business strategy.
 Oftentimes place themselves in a good position to work with family offices in the future.